 As a member of Gen-Z, you likely prioritize travel.
 If that’s the case, it’s a good idea to sign up for a solid travel rewards credit card.
 You’ll get valuable rewards and benefits that can enhance your travel — and help you save money.

 One of the best cards available is the Chase Sapphire Preferred® Card.
-You’ll get 80,000 bonus points when you spend at least $4,000 within the first three months of opening an account.
-That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
-Plus earn up to $50 in statement credits towards grocery store purchases within your first year of account opening.
+Our best offer ever!
+Earn 100,000 bonus points when you spend at least $4,000 within the first three months of opening an account.
+That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.

 Choosing a Credit Card